Laser Dental Services

 TREAT PERIODONTAL DISEASE

-We recommend using WaterLase dentistry to remove debris and bacteria between your teeth and gums that can cause bleeding gums, gum recession and even loss of teeth.
+We recommend using the WaterLase dental laser to remove debris and bacteria between your teeth and gums that can cause bleeding gums, gum recession and even loss of teeth.
 For moderate to severe gum disease, ask your doctor about REPAIR minimally invasive periodontal treatment.

 We may also use our WaterLase iPlus laser to perform other procedures that could benefit you.

-Contact us today to find out if WaterLase Dentistry is right for you.
+Contact us today to find out if laser dental services are right for you.